AdrianWR/ft_printf/README.md

 | **X**		 | int in hex base (uppercase)	|
 | **%**		 | '%' char literal				|

+## Beware 42 students!
+I'd not recommend to get your `libft` as a submodule, as it seems that Moulinette doesn't update the submodules during evaluation.
+For the submission, copy and paste your `libft` repository directly under your project repository.

 ## Getting Started
 The static library `libftprintf.a` is ready to use after compilation.
 Pay attention to the requirement of `libft.a`, so any dependencies are fetched right away.
 The following script may be suitable to build on any macOS or Linux system.